Foods to Eat During Pregnancy

 Protein is especially important during pregnancy because it’s what is building your growing baby.
 You need between 75-100 grams per day–more than when you’re not pregnant.

 Your body uses the protein you eat to build the baby’s (and your own) muscles and tissue.
 Your body also needs protein to enact a host of metabolic and physiological processes involving hormones, enzymes, the immune system, and more.
-Protein stabilizes blood sugar and mood!
+Protein stabilizes blood sugar and mood and may even help keep morning sickness at bay.

 Eat protein throughout the day because it cannot be stored and is needed all day long.